 In Females,

-- It prepares the graffian follicle for the action of LH.
+- It prepares the Graafian follicle for the pre‑ovulatory LH surge.

 In Males,

-- It stimulates seminal tubular and testicular growth.
+- It stimulates seminiferous tubule and testicular growth.

-- It plays an important role in the maturation of spermatozoa.
+- It plays an important role in the maturation of spermatozoa (spermatogenesis).

 5. Thyroid‑Stimulating Hormone (TSH)